geekcomputers/Python/brickout-game/README.md

 # Brickout-Game in pygame

 This is a simple brickout-game.
-It's includes ball, paddle, brick wall and additional collision detection between this objects.
-Furthermore logic for winning and losing and scoring.
+It's includes ball, paddle, brick wall and additional collision detection between these objects.
+Furthermore, logic for winning and losing and scoring.
 The game is written in **Python 2**.

 You start the game with ```python game.py```